A Good Old Fashioned Orgy

 A Good Old Fashioned Orgy is a 2011 American comedy film written and directed by Alex Gregory and Peter Huyck.
 It stars Jason Sudeikis, Leslie Bibb, Lake Bell, Michelle Borth, Nick Kroll, Tyler Labine, Angela Sarafyan, Lindsay Sloane, Martin Starr, Lucy Punch and Will Forte.
 The main plot follows Eric, who, having thrown parties at his father's house for years, decides to have one last party when the house is to be sold: an orgy.

 The world premiere of A Good Old Fashioned Orgy was held at the 2011 Tribeca Film Festival in New York City on April 29, 2011.
 The film received a limited theatrical release in the United States on September 2, 2011.

 Plot

-Eric (Jason Sudeikis) is a 30something perpetual adolescent who lives to party, holding lavish theme-events with his friends using his father's large house in the Hamptons.
+Eric (Jason Sudeikis) is a 30-something perpetual adolescent who lives to party, holding lavish theme events with his friends using his father's large house in the Hamptons.
 On July 3, Eric throws a bash party attended by his friends Sue (Michelle Borth), Adam (Nick Kroll), Mike (Tyler Labine), Laura (Lindsay Sloane), Kate (Lucy Punch), Glenn (Will Forte), Doug (Martin Starr) and his girlfriend Willow (Angela Sarafyan), Alison (Lake Bell) and her boyfriend Marcus (Rhys Coiro).
 Eric meets Kelly (Leslie Bibb) at the party.
 The following morning, Eric's father (Don Johnson) arrives and informs him that he is selling the house.
-The next weekend, the group arrive back at the house and find it for sale by Dody (Lin Shaye) and Kelly.
+The next weekend, the group arrives back at the house and finds it for sale by Dody (Lin Shaye) and Kelly.